idembele70/todo/documentation/specification.md

 ##### Postconditions:

-- A footer is displayed below the todo list, showing the number of todos (e.g., "1 item left").
+- A footer is displayed below the todo list, showing the number of todos (e.g., "1 item left", "2 items left").

 ---